Karen National Liberation Army: 2010–present

 During 2010, increasing numbers of Democratic Karen Buddhist Army (DKBA) soldiers defected to the KNLA, or fled to Thailand, following the announcement that the DKBA would be absorbed into the Burmese military government's Border Guard.
 The DKBA had previously been allied to, but distinct from, government forces.

 In November 2010, following the general election of 2010, large parts of the Democratic Karen Buddhist Army are alleged to have mutinied and re-aligned themselves with the KNLA, resulting in the escalating conflict with junta troops.
 The two rebel armies have formed an alliance, in advance of a possible crackdown by the military government.

 The KNLA, along with its parent organisation the KNU, signed the Nationwide Ceasefire Agreement (NCA) with the government of Myanmar on 15 October 2015, along with several other insurgent groups.

 In September 2016, KNLA fighters began clashing with members of the Mon National Liberation Army (MNLA), the armed wing of the New Mon State Party (NMSP), in the Tanintharyi Region.
 Both the KNU and NMSP were signatories of the Nationwide Ceasefire Agreement (NCA) at the time of the fighting.
 A temporary bilateral truce was reached between the two groups on 14 March 2018.

 Tensions between the KNU and the Tatmadaw increased as unrest swept the country following the 2021 Myanmar coup d'état.
 On 27 March 2021, KNLA Brigade 5 overran a Myanmar Army base near the Thai border, killing 10 soldiers including a deputy battalion commander.
 The Myanmar army launched multiple airstrikes on Karen villages in retaliation.

 On 27 April 2021, the KNLA captured a Myanmar Army base along the Salween river, bordering Thailand's Mae Sam Laep sub-district.
-A civilian in on the Thai side of the border was wounded by a stray bullet during the battle.
+A civilian on the Thai side of the border was wounded by a stray bullet during the battle.

 On 9 September 2021, KNLA Brigades 3 and 5 captured a Myanmar Army camp in Kyaukkyi Township in Bago Region.

 Foreign volunteers

 A number of foreigners have gone to Myanmar to fight for the KNLA.
 Dave Everett, a former Australian SAS soldier, fought for the KNLA and was later arrested in Australia for trying to steal money to fund the KNLA.
-Des Ball, Professor at ANU, has advised them on military strategy.
+Des Ball, a professor at ANU, has advised them on military strategy.

-Thomas Bleming, an American, claims to have fought for the Karen and has written a book called War in Karen Country.

-Three of the KNLA's French volunteers were killed in action fighting for the KNLA: Jean-Phillipe Courreges (killed 1985), Olivier Thiriat (killed 1989), and Guillaume Oillic (killed 1990).
+Muslim volunteers

+After anti-Muslim riots flared in Mawlamyine, Mon State in August 1983, refugees formed the Kawthoolei Muslim Liberation Front.
+According to CIA reports, the SLORC military regime accused the KMLF of killing residents of Yangon's Kyimyindaing Township in November 1983 and July 1984.
+Fraction between Sunni and Shia sects led to the formation of the All Burma Muslim Liberation Army in 1985.
+The ABMLA fought against the military regime in Tanintharyi Region until the two factions merged into the KNLA 3rd Company in 2015.